Brick Sullivan: Life and career

 Sullivan was born in South Dakota, the son of James and Nellie Scroggs.
 He began his screen career in 1936, appearing in the film Charlie Chan's Secret.
 In the same year, he appeared in the films The Preview Murder Mystery, Mr. Deeds Goes to Town, The Crime of Dr. Forbes, Cain and Mabel, Pennies from Heaven, Banjo on My Knee and That Girl from Paris.

 Later in his career, Sullivan made his television debut in the syndicated anthology television series The Unexpected, starring Herbert Marshall.
 He guest-starred in numerous television programs including Gunsmoke, Wagon Train, Death Valley Days, The Lawless Years, Perry Mason, Tombstone Territory, The Adventures of Jim Bowie, Sugarfoot, The Californians, Rawhide and Tales of Wells Fargo, and played the recurring role of Deputy Brick in the ABC western television series The Life and Legend of Wyatt Earp.
 He also appeared in numerous films such as A Cry in the Night, Masterson of Kansas, Bad Men of Tombstone, I Was a Communist for the FBI, The Fighting Kentuckian, Jailhouse Rock, Eyes of Texas, Guys and Dolls, Give My Regards to Broadway, Fort Apache and From Here to Eternity.
-Sullivan last appeared in the film Cry Tough.
+He last appeared in the 1959 film Cry Tough.

 Death

-Sullivan died suddenly on September 4, 1959, in Los Angeles, California, at the age of 60.
+Sullivan died on September 4, 1959, in Los Angeles, California, at the age of 60.